-The Series N Shares carry a non-cumulative dividend, payable quarterly, of 2.176% per annum to but excluding December 31, 2020.
-On December 31, 2020 and on December 31 every five years thereafter the dividend rate will be reset so as to equal the then current five-year Government of Canada bond yield plus 1.30%.
-Lifeco has the right to redeem the Series N Shares, in whole or in part, on December 31, 2020 and on December 31 every five years thereafter for \$25.00 per share plus declared and unpaid dividends.
-Subject to Lifeco's right of redemption and certain other restrictions on conversion described in the Series N Share conditions, each Series N Share is convertible at the option of the holder on December 31, 2020 and on December 31 every five years thereafter for \$25.00 per share plus declared in the Series N Share conditions, each Series N Share is convertible at the option of the holder on December 31, 2020 and on December 31 every five years thereafter into one Series O Share, which will carry a non-cumulative floating rate dividend in the amount per share determined by multiplying \$25.00 by the sum of the relevant Government of Canada Treasury Bill rate plus 1.30%.
+The Series N Shares carry a non-cumulative dividend, payable quarterly, of 1.749% per annum to but excluding December 31, 2025.
+On December 31, 2025 and on December 31 every five years thereafter the dividend rate will be reset so as to equal the then current five-year Government of Canada bond yield plus 1.30%.
+Lifeco has the right to redeem the Series N Shares, in whole or in part, on December 31, 2025 and on December 31 every five years thereafter for \$25.00 per share plus declared and unpaid dividends.
+Subject to Lifeco's right of redemption and certain other restrictions on conversion described in the Series N Share conditions, each Series N Share is convertible at the option of the holder on December 31, 2025 and on December 31 every five years thereafter for \$25.00 per share plus declared in the Series N Share conditions, each Series N Share is convertible at the option of the holder on December 31, 2025 and on December 31 every five years thereafter for \$25.00 per share plus declared in the Series N Share determined by multiplying \$25.00 by the sum of the relevant Government of Canada Treasury Bill rate plus 1.30%.
 Subject to the prior satisfaction of the claims of all creditors of Lifeco and of holders of shares of Lifeco ranking in priority to the Series N Shares, in the event of the liquidation, dissolution or winding-up of Lifeco, the holders of Series N Shares are entitled to be paid an amount equal to \$25.00 per Series N Share plus declared and unpaid dividends before any amount is paid, or any assets of Lifeco are distributed, to the holders of Common Shares or to the holders of shares of any other class ranking junior to the Series N Shares.